-Figure 123 - Container Properties
+Figure 136 - Container Properties

-8. The final page of the Container Display Client Wizard, which uses the Firefox web browser Container Image, allows you to specify the web content to be displayed through the Start URL field.
+- 7. Click Next to continue. - 8.
+The final page of the Container Display Client Wizard, which uses one of the web browser Container images, allows you to specify the Start URL and Other Command Line Options.

-Figure 124 - AppLink Path Page
+Figure 137 - AppLink Path Page

-- 9. Type the URL of the desired web content to display. - 10.
-In the Other Command Line Options field, type --kiosk.
+9. Type the URL of the desired web content to display.

+10.In the Other Command Line Options field, type --kiosk.

-The Firefox browser is put into Kiosk Mode, which prevents user access to the address bar.
-The content is displayed without the toolbar, menu, and URL field.
+The selected web browser Container starts in Kiosk Mode, which prevents user access to the browser address bar.
+The syntax of this switch may vary from browser to browser.